phalpern/WG21-halpern/noop_constructor_destructor.md

 classes because the job of establishing some of the invariants is given to the compiler.
-A possible enhancement, therefore, would be to have a the `__COOKIE__` constructor establish the compiler-managed invariants of the class while leaving all the data members alone.
+A possible enhancement, therefore, would be to have a the `__COOKIE__` constructor establish the compiler-managed invariants of the class (and those of its data member and base-class subobjects) while leaving the user-managed aspects of the class alone.
 If this enhancement were adopted, it would be desirable to use a different `__COOKIE__` so that the user who is expecting a true no-op doesn't get surprised.